-- 1. record the details of the allegations in Compass with a Chronical entry in the student file; and - 2. inform relevant staff involved, the Leader of Wellbeing, Assistant Principal and Principal.
+- 1. record the details of the allegations in Compass, and - 2. inform the Assistant principal or the Principal

-The Student Wellbeing Team (the Wellbeing Leader, Inclusion and Disability officer, the Assistant Principal and Principal) is responsible for investigating allegations of bullying in a timely and sensitive manner.
-To appropriately investigate an allegation of bullying, the Student Wellbeing Team may:
+The Assistant Principal is responsible for investigating allegations of bullying in a timely and sensitive manner.
+To appropriately investigate an allegation of bullying, the Assistant Principal may:

-- speak to the those involved in the allegations, including the target/s, the students allegedly engaging in bullying behaviour/s and any witnesses to the incidents - speak to the parents/carer(s) of the students involved - speak to the teachers of the students involved - take detailed notes of all discussions for future reference - obtain written statements from all or any of the above.
+- speak to the those involved in the allegations, including the target/s, the students allegedly engaging in bullying behaviour/s and any witnesses to the incidents - speak to the parent/ carer/s of the students involved - speak to the teachers of the students involved - take detailed notes of all discussions for future reference - obtain written statements from all or any of the above.

-All communications with the Student Wellbeing Team in the course of investigating an allegation of bullying will be managed sensitively.
+All communications with the Assistant Principal and Principal in the course of investigating an allegation of bullying will be managed sensitively.
 Investigations will be completed as quickly as possible to allow for the behaviours to be addressed in a timely manner.